 a.
-Load on Inverter
+Load on Inverter (Green)b.
+Battery Operation (Orange)

-b.
-Battery operation

 c.
-Load on Bypass
+Load on Bypass (Orange) d.
+Alarm (Red)

-d.
-Overload

-e.
-LCD Fault

-f.
-UPS Fault

-(Green)

-(Orange)

-(Red)

-(Red)

 2.2.5.3 Emergency Power Off (EPO) button

 The UPS shall be provided with a set of terminals which may connect to a remote EPO contact signal.
 Remote contact shall be non-powered normally open.
 UPS shall also have a unit mounted EPO button.